 In the IoT field, the 'being integrated' strategy is used on Huawei WLAN products.
-This strategy helps build a pipe-based technical platform and eco-system and utilize professional advantages of partners in the IoT field, achieving fast convergence and response and helping customers gain most benefits.
+This strategy helps build a pipe-based technical platform and eco-system.
+It utilizes professional advantages of partners in the IoT field, achieving fast convergence and response, and helping customers gain more benefits.